Homogenization of Non-symmetric Jump Processes: Introduction

 Homogenization of Feller processes with jumps has been investigated by a number of authors.
-For example, the paper \cite{HIT77} considered the one-dimensional pure-jump case, and \cite{Fra06} studied the homogenization of stable-like processes with variable order.
+To name a few, the paper \cite{HIT77} considered the one-dimensional pure-jump case, and \cite{Fra06} studied the homogenization of stable-like processes with variable order.
 See also \cite{Tom92} for a multi-dimensional generalization with diffusion terms involved.
-Recently, \cite{HDS18} concerned with the homogenization of SDEs with Poisson-type noise.
-Moreover, \cite{SU18} investigated the homogenization problem of a class of pure-jump L\'evy processes using a pure analytical approach --- Mosco convergence.
-The homogenization result in our paper can recover almost all results in the literatures mentioned above, since our assumption is more general.
-See Section \ref{example} for the inclusions and comparisons.
+The paper \cite{SU21} investigated the homogenization problem of a class of pure-jump L\'evy processes using a pure analytical approach --- Mosco convergence.
+Recently, the same authors studied in \cite{HDS22} the periodic homogenization of SDEs with jump noise and corresponding nonlocal PDEs.
+Under the setting of the present paper, many homogenization problems in the literature mentioned above can be recovered.
+See Section \ref{example} for comparisons.

+The sequel of this paper is organized as follows.
+In the next section, we list our main assumptions, and prove some preliminary results such as the well-posedness of martingale problems, invariance and ergodicity, etc. Some technical results will be left into appendices, with no affect to the smoothness of reading.
+In Section \ref{main}, we prove our main result to identify the homogenization limit.
+Some examples of resolving the homogenization problems in previous works are presented in Section \ref{example}.
+Section \ref{stable-like} is devoted to the stable-like case that cannot be covered by previous sections.
+Some numerical experiments for visualizing the homogenization result and approximating the first exit time are also provided in this section.